 Mechanism of failure

 The use of a hard-coded credentials has many negative implications – the most significant of these being a failure of authentication measures under certain circumstances.
 On many systems, a default administration account exists which is set to a simple default password that is hard-coded into the program or device.
 This hard-coded password is the same for each device or system of this type and often is not changed or disabled by end users.
 If a malicious user comes across a device of this kind, it is a simple matter of looking up the default credential (which is likely freely available and public on the Internet or the malicious user can view firmware as text to find text strings that resemble credentials) and logging in with complete access.
 In systems that authenticate with a back-end service, hard-coded credentials within closed source or drop-in solution systems require that the back-end service use a credential that can be easily discovered.
-Client-side systems with hard-coded credentials present even more of a threat, since the extraction of a credential from a binary is exceedingly simple.
+Client-side systems with hard-coded credentials present even more of a threat since the extraction of a credential from a binary is exceedingly simple.
 If hard-coded credentials are used, it is almost certain that unauthorized users will gain access through the account in question.

 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Use a first login mode that requires the user to enter a unique strong password or other credential rather than hard code a default credential (such as username and password) for first time logins;